longcao/merseyside/_posts/2015-06-15-easing-into-functional-error-handling-in-scala.md

 There are some minor problems with `Option` and `Try`, however: `Option` doesn't necessarily provide you enough context as to _why_ a computation failed and `Try`'s failure mechanism still relies on exceptions, which we've assumed to disavow.
 Enter [Either](http://www.scala-lang.org/api/current/index.html#scala.util.Either), which represents the disjoint union of two types (either type A or type B) and may be more useful for us to provide context for failure without an exception: one type can represent a success result and the other can represent a failure or error.

-An important detail to note is that `Either` does not have the `map` and `flatMap` methods nor is biased towards a side. `Left` is adopted by _convention_ to hold an error while `Right` is assumed as the value itself.
-Instead, we can force a right-bias by calling the `.right` projection on these `Either`s, but that probably violates your DRYness sensibilities, no?
+An important detail to note is that `Either` itself does not have the `map` and `flatMap` methods nor is biased towards a side. `Left` is adopted by _convention_ to hold an error while `Right` is assumed as the value itself.
+Instead, to get `flatMap` capabilities we have to use `Either`'s projections to force a right-bias by calling the `.right` projection on these `Either`s, but that probably violates your DRYness sensibilities, no?
 We can improve yet further with alternatives from outside the standard library.

 ```scala
 import scala.util.{ Either, Left, Right }